webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 New browser profiles can be created on the Browser Profiles page by pressing the _New Browser Profile_ button and providing a starting URL.
 Once in the profile creator, log in to any websites that should behave as logged in while crawling and accept any pop-ups that require interaction from the user to proceed with using the website.

-Press the _Next_ button to save the browser profile with a _Name_ and _Description_ of what is logged-in or otherwise notable about this browser session.
+Press the _Next_ button to save the browser profile with a _Name_ and _Description_ of what is logged in or otherwise notable about this browser session.

 ## Editing Existing Browser Profiles